scardenasc22/git_intro/readme.md

-# learning git is fun
+# learning git is fun!
 this is my first repository